-In Voronezh, mobile internet has been practically non-functional for about a week, and residents have switched to actively searching for any available connection points.
+Mobile internet has been practically non-existent in Voronezh for about a week, and residents have switched to actively searching for any available connection points.
 Passwords for public Wi-Fi networks have become a real treasure — they are passed on paper, sent via Bluetooth, and communicated verbally.
 This is reported by the Telegram channel SHOT.

-Such mobile internet shutdowns have already become common practice in several regions of Russia due to the threat of drone attacks.
-However, it is in Voronezh that this measure, according to local residents, has demonstrated high efficiency.
+Such mobile internet shutdowns have become common practice in several regions of Russia due to the threat of drone attacks.
+However, in Voronezh, this measure, according to local residents, has demonstrated high efficiency.
 Therefore, most people take the restrictions with understanding, although the inconvenience is felt everywhere.

-While federal telecom operators do not comment, users continue to adapt: queues are forming at establishments with Wi-Fi, and entire mini-communities of interest are emerging — people communicate, share passwords, and help each other get online.
+While federal telecom operators do not comment, users continue to adapt: queues are forming at establishments with Wi-Fi, and entire mini-communities of "common interest" are emerging — people communicate, share passwords, and help each other get online.

 Read more on the topic: